-If your graphics card has a DVI connector and an HD-15 connector If your Matrox card has a DVI and an HD-15 connector, you can connect up to two monitors directly to your card.
+If you have a DVI/HD-15 graphics card

+If your Matrox card has a DVI and an HD-15 connector, you can connect up to two monitors directly to your card.

 You can use the HD-15 connector on your card to connect an analog monitor.